Across the nation and on campus here at UNH, counselors are reporting increased requests for mental health services.

 The need for a range of programs, they explain, is clear, and providing such options is an important part of what the Counseling Center does.
 Glutting, who recently spoke with New Hampshire Public Radio about the issue, which is impacting campuses across the state, points out that students may report feeling stressed or anxious and needing support.
 Those needs are always valid but may not equate to a clinical diagnosis, requiring the Counseling Center to provide different approaches to meet student needs, ranging from individual counseling to peer groups.

-Among the services available to students at UNH is Stop the Sigma (STS), a student-run organization aimed at providing support to students and increasing awareness and educating the community about mental health and suicide.
+Among the services available to students at UNH is Stop the Stigma (STS), a student-run organization aimed at providing support to students and increasing awareness and educating the community about mental health and suicide.

 For example, STS and LEAD, a new group comprised of students on campus who are also focused on mental health and stigma reduction, collaborated with WildACTS for a presentation in October, Moundas notes.